DUNE/ND_Production/run-genie/README.md

 source ../admin/container_env.sim2x2_genie_edep.3_04_00.20230912.sif.sh
 ```

 To execute more than one job, you can pass to the executable ${Item} as argument and in the script you have to set `ARCUBE_INDEX = ${1}`.
 In this way the files produced are consistent with this index.

+When the jobs are completed you should see the same output as described above.
+Useful info about the production process can be found in the `.err, .log, .out` files, produced during the job execution.
+If you don't see them, you can fetch them with the command: `condor_transfer_data <JOB_ID>`.